snhackspace/snhack.github.com/INSTALL.md

 A local installation allows changes to be previewed accurately, so they are rendered to the live site as expected.
-This is especially important when making changes to the site itself, or submitting content that uses non-markdown extensions - such as those provided by octopress and jekyll.
+This is especially important when making changes to the site itself, or submitting content that uses non-markdown extensions (such as those provided by octopress and jekyll).

 [Fork this repo], then clone your fork's **source branch** locally.